 The ghost tour was less about ghosts and more about the darker history of Paris, but still very good.
 Our tour guide was very charismatic and we heard the original story of the "demon barber", the murder of the king, the punishing of the assassin, the quest for more humane death penalties, and a weird pair of women who would lure young men back to their home and kill them for their blood.

 The tour left us 2 minutes away from the Le Black Dog, which is a metal bar we'd planned to check out.
 Again, everyone is super nice.

 Drinking a strong Belgian style beer: de sutter folle furieuz.

 Observation: the bars here are all too well lit.
 I'm used to darker mood lighting.

 To finish the day, at Le Black Dog, a cool Metal bar, drinking French Belgian-style beer.
-Last shot is of the men's room, of course it's a trough.
+The last pic is of the men's room, and of course it's a trough.

 The Eiffel Tower in the distance, moments before it lit up with the hourly "sparkle".
 We were on our ghost tour during this view.
 The story was of a man who didn't speak French but fell in love with a French girl.
 He tried to propose to her on the top of the Eiffel Tower and as she backed away in protest, she fell over the ledge and down to her death.
 They've since heightened the railings :)

 A few shots during our ghost tour.
 Hotel de Ville is the first, where public executions used to take place and in the 3rd photo you can see the Eiffel Tower sparkling, barely.

 See how cranky the guy on the left looks (despite the great view)?
 It's likely because of all the annoying vendors and the overcrowding of the Sacré-Coeur Basilica.
 Beautiful but we couldn't bear to stay.